mw123/genesysHackathon2017/README.md

 ## Credits

-Credits for the code go to the creator of Keras, [fchollet](https://github.com/fchollet/keras/blob/master/examples/babi_memnn.py) i've merely created a wrapper to get people started.
+Credits for the code go to the creator of Keras, [fchollet](https://github.com/fchollet/keras/blob/master/examples/babi_memnn.py), and [llSourcell](https://github.com/llSourcell/How_to_make_a_chatbot/blob/master/memorynetwork.py), who created a wrapper to get people started with training the memory network.
+I trained the memory network on the bAbI dataset to obtain weights (model_final.h5), and wrote an iterative shell (chat.ipynb) that allows Q&A from an input story via a decoder, which converts vectorized ouput back to words.